 CMMC has 5 levels of maturity, with each level increasing in requirements, and complexity.
 The first three levels come from the existing 110 requirements found in NIST Special Publication 800-171 “Protecting Controlled Unclassified Information in Non-Federal Systems and Organizations” and at Level 3, include additional controls from the Carnegie Mellon Resilience Maturity Model (RMM).
 The more advanced levels 4 and 5 encompass a more advanced cyber security posture that expand outside of NIST 800-171 requirements, with level 5 totaling in 171 practices.
 For your knowledge, the DoD will state the necessary CMMC level for contractors in each request for information (RFI) or request for proposal (RFP).

 Prior to CMMC, nonfederal organizations in the DIB were able to confirm their cyber posture with self-assessment.
 Now, with CMMC in place it requires a C3PAO, a Third-Party Assessor Organization to supply official certification.
 These 3CPAOs assess DIB unclassified networks and issue the appropriate level of certifications.
-Each 3CPAO is trained and authorized by the CMMC Accreditation Body (CMMC-AB) who works concurrently with the Department of Defense (DoD) on CMMC.
+Each 3CPAO is trained and authorized by the CMMC Accreditation Body (CYBER-AB) who works concurrently with the Department of Defense (DoD) on CMMC.

 Level 1 (L1) Process: Performed & Practices: